Y Gododdin: Poem

 The collection appears to have been compiled from two different versions: according to some verses, there were 300 men of the Gododdin, and only one, Cynon ap Clydno, survived; others have 363 warriors and three survivors, in addition to the poet, who as a bard, almost certainly would not have been counted as one of the warriors.
 The names of about 80 warriors are given in the poem.

 The Book of Aneirin begins with the introduction "Hwn yw e Gododin.
 Aneirin ae cant" ("This is the Gododdin; Aneirin sang it").
 A stanza, a version of which is found in both texts, but which forms the beginning of the B text, appears to be a reciter's prologue:

 Text A begins with an awdl in praise of an individual hero:

 Other stanzas praise the entire host, for example number 13:

 Mead is mentioned in many stanzas, sometimes with the suggestion that it is linked to their deaths.
 This led some 19th-century editors to assume that the warriors went into battle drunk, however Williams explained that "mead" here stood for everything the warriors received from their lord.
 In return, they were expected to "pay their mead" by being loyal to their lord unto death.
 A similar concept is found in Anglo-Saxon poetry.
 The heroes commemorated in the poem are mounted warriors; there are many references to horses in the poem.
 There are references to spears, swords and shields, and to the use of armour (llurug, from the Latin lorica).
 There are several references which indicate that they were Christians, for example "penance" and "altar", while the enemy are described as "heathens".
 Several of these features can be seen in stanza 33:

 However, D. Simon Evans has suggested that most, if not all, of the references which point to Christianity may be later additions.

 Many personal names are given, but only two are recorded in other sources.
 One of the warriors was Cynon ap Clydno, whom Williams identifies with the Cynon ap Clydno Eiddin who is mentioned in old pedigrees.
 The other personal name recorded in other sources is Arthur.
-If the mention of Arthur formed part of the original poem this could be the earliest reference to Arthur, as a paragon of bravery.
+If the mention of Arthur formed part of the original poem this could be the earliest reference to King Arthur, as a paragon of bravery.
 In stanza 99, the poet praises one of the warriors, Gwawrddur:

 Many of the warriors were not from the lands of the Gododdin.
 Among the places mentioned are Aeron, thought to be the area around the River Ayr and Elfed, the area around Leeds still called Elmet.
 Others came from further afield, for example one came from "beyond Bannog", a reference to the mountains between Stirling (thought to have been Manaw Gododdin territory) and Dumbarton (chief fort of the Brittonic Kingdom of Strathclyde) – this warrior must have come from Pictland.
 Others came from Gwynedd in north Wales.